Ckeds/LudemDare/README.md

 Character movement takes place via a joystick (since it technically isn't a button), and the blob can jump and dash using two corresponding action buttons.

-The player will win the level once they have reached a certain size, though they will have a predetermined amount of time in which to reach said size.
+The player will win the level once they reach a fixed goal point in a level.
+The player must use their size, jumping and dashing to solve puzzles in the level.

 The blob can only consume objects smaller than itself, and certain objects and hazards will cause the blob to decrease in size.